Graig, Newport

 Graig is an electoral ward and coterminous community (parish) of the city of Newport, South Wales.

-The ward is bounded by the Ebbw River and M4 motorway to the east, the city boundary to the north and west.
+The ward is bounded by the Ebbw River and M4 motorway to the east, and the city boundary to the north and west.
 The southern boundary is formed by a line from the M4/A467 intersection in a roughly westerly direction as far as the city boundary.
 The area is governed by the Newport City Council.

-The ward contains Bassaleg, Rhiwderin and the hamlet of Lower Machen.
+The ward contains Bassaleg, Pentre-poeth (or Pentrepoeth), Rhiwderin and the hamlet of Lower Machen.

-Location of a large Roman fort and its earthworks can be seen from the motorway.
+The site of a large Roman fort and its earthworks can be seen from the motorway.